Question: Golf Swing Trigger

-What is a swing trigger?
-I was watching The Players Championship and the commentators were talking about David Toms swing trigger...what do they mean by that?
+What is it?
+I was watching The Players Championship and the commentators were talking about David Toms...what do they mean by that?

 D.P. - USA